 Country Garden's revenue increased more than fivefold in just three years, from 2004 to 2007, making it one of the most profitable businesses in the Chinese real estate market at that time.

-Huailan did not see any "dark clouds" looming over the property market at that time.
+Huailan did not see any "dark clouds" looming over the property market at the time.
 And neither did international investors.
 Bonds issued by Chinese real estate companies, including Country Garden, became a "hot commodity" in the market.

 A bustling scene at a construction exhibition held in Beijing in 1998 (Photo: Getty Images).